Raymi306/personal-site/content/tutorials/python/11_first_projects.md

 ## More about imports; Working with dependencies; Exploring the web

 Every file is its own module as well!
-If you have two python files, named 'example\_a.py' and 'example\_b.py' that are in the same directory, example\_a.py can use code written in the other file:
+If you have two Python files, named 'example\_a.py' and 'example\_b.py' that are in the same directory, example\_a.py can use code written in the other file:
 {{ codeblock(fn="imports_1", lc="py") }}

 ### Downloading packages from the Python Package Index (PyPI)